Rufus For Real

 Serving: 1serving | Calories: 382kcal | Carbohydrates: 5g | Protein: 40g | Fat: 23g | Saturated Fat: 10g | Polyunsaturated Fat: 2g | Monounsaturated Fat: 12g | Trans Fat: 1g | Cholesterol: 137mg | Sodium: 385mg | Potassium: 979mg | Fiber: 1g | Sugar: 2g | Vitamin A: 2678IU | Vitamin C: 4mg | Calcium: 50mg | Iron: 5mg

-This easy Dutch oven pot roast pairs beautifully with simple sides that lean cozy, classic, or kid-approved.
+This Dutch oven pot roast pairs perfectly with classic comfort-food sides and cozy family-style dinners.

 Storage & Reheating